ThePhD/sol2/docs/source/usertypes.rst

 The examples folder also has a number of really great examples for you to see.
 There are also some notes about guarantees you can find about usertypes, and their associated userdata, below:

+* Containers get pushed as special usertypes, but can be disabled if problems arise as detailed :doc:`here<api/containers>`.
+* You can use bitfields but it requires some finesse on your part.
+We have an example to help you get started `here, that uses a few tricks`_.
 * All usertypes are runtime extensible in both `Lua`_ and `C++`_
 * Please note that the semi-colon is necessary to "automatically" pass the ``this``/``self`` argument to Lua methods
 	- ``obj:method_name()`` is how you call "member" methods in Lua